-My discussion today is about exercise and telomeres, let’s review what we know.
-By getting into our 60% MRH zone for forty-five minutes 3-4 times a week, we increase the number of cells in our hippocampus as well as increase the length of our telomeres.
+My discussion today is about exercise and telomeres; let’s review what we know.
+By getting into our 60% MRH (maximum heart rate) zone for 45 minutes, 3-4 times a week, we increase the number of cells in our hippocampus as well as increase the length of our telomeres.
 This allows us to process information more efficiently and helps us to remember things more accurately.

 A quick reminder: Telomeres are the protective end caps of our chromosomes—think the plastic tip of a shoelace.